How to Perform Mobile Website Testing

 The web is highly fragmented into thousands of device types and browser versions.
 Consequently, having a responsive website is mandatory for any business in 2021 and beyond.
 This is why responsive web design is of utmost importance for businesses to grow in the digital world.

-The tool is extremely intuitive to use.
-One simply needs to enter the URL of the target website and then click on the Check button.
+The tool is highly intuitive to use.
+One needs to enter the URL of the target website and then click on the Check button.
 Once done, the website is loaded across various devices with unique screen resolutions, and users can click on the desired device to verify if the web page renders correctly.

 Few Best Practices to Consider for Mobile Web Testing